 Edgewater Beach Club

-The Stavola name is deeply tied to both the Edgewater and Driftwood beach clubs in Sea Bright, according to Asbury Park Press news archives, going back 65 years now.
-Prior to being beach clubs, the property was a 37-room mansion owned by William Nelson Cromwell, the top lawyer for the Panel Canal company in 1902.
+The Stavola name is deeply tied to both the Edgewater and Driftwood beach clubs in Sea Bright, according to Asbury Park Press news archives, going back 65 years.
+Prior to being beach clubs, the Ocean Avenue property was a 37-room mansion owned by William Nelson Cromwell, the top lawyer for the Panel Canal company in 1902.

 Edgewater Beach Club entrance, 2020.

-The club took a real pounding from Hurricane Sandy, 2013.
+The club took a real pounding from Superstorm Sandy, 2013.

 Edgewater Beach & Cabana Club, 2019.
 In February 1958, Stavola brothers John, Frank, Joseph, and James came together to built the Edgewater Beach Club just north of their brother Michael’s new beach club called Driftwood.